-Over the course of the past few months, I’ve been watching reruns of the TV series Law & Order as I’ve had time.
-Both the ION network and WETV carry the series reruns and between them have run the entire 20 seasons.
-(Law & Order – the original – is the longest running hour-long TV series in history.
-It’s 20 seasons tie with Gunsmoke for number of seasons, but Gunsmoke was a ½ hour show for its first six seasons.)
+Law & Order – the original series – is the longest-running hour-long primetime TV drama series in history.
+Its 20 seasons tie with Gunsmoke for the number of seasons.
+But Gunsmoke was a ½ hour show for its first six seasons.

-Law & Order had many cast changes over the years – no one on the original cast stayed past season 10 – and some of the principal characters have generated their own followings and controversies.
+Law & Order had many cast changes over the years – no one on the original cast stayed past season 10.
+Some of the principal characters have generated their own followings and controversies.

-Some observations about the series, which ran from the fall of 1990 to the spring of 2010:
+Some of my observations about the series, which ran from the fall of 1990 to the spring of 2010:

-- The Assistant DAs, with one exception, were all female and most had very little to do with the actual prosecution.
-This did change somewhat as the series progressed, with a few individual episodes highlighting the ADA.
+- With one exception, the Assistant DAs were all female, and most had very little to do with the actual prosecution.
+This changed somewhat as the series progressed, with a few individual episodes highlighting the ADA.
 But for the most part, the ADA was a shadow role.
 (In one notable episode, the part of Claire Kincaid was played not by Jill Hennessey but by her twin sister, Jacqueline.
-Because the scene only called for ‘Claire’ to just sit at the table while Jack McCoy prosecuted the case, most viewers didn’t notice.)
+Because the scene only called for ‘Claire’ to merely sit at the table while Jack McCoy prosecuted the case, most viewers didn’t notice.)

 - Of the four District Attorneys portrayed, three were men.
 Only one of the four, in my opinion, credibly represented the office of the DA.

-- There was only one female detective portrayed during the series, and it was seriously miscast.
+- Only one female detective was portrayed during the series (Detective Nina Cassady, portrayed by Milena Govich in season 16), and it was seriously miscast.
 Conversely, the detective supervisor was portrayed longest and best by a woman.

-- The detective roles, as well as that of the Executive Assistant DA, had their strongest characters in the middle of the series, with weaker portrayals at the beginning and end.
-(Although in both cases, the characters at the end of the series were stronger than those at the beginning.)
+- The detective roles, as well as that of the Executive Assistant DA, had their strongest characters in the middle of the series.
+The portrayals were weaker at the beginning and end.
+However, I feel in both cases that the characters at the end of the series were stronger than those at the beginning.

 So, here’s my list of the best – and worst – of the series.
 Feel free to add your thoughts.

-Detective Supervisor: This one is pretty easy, since the part was only played by two actors during the series run.
+This one is pretty easy since only two actors played the part during the series run.
 Hands down, Lt.
-Anita Van Buren – played by S. Epatha Merkerson, was believable in the role and seemed to have a handle on what it is actually like to supervise competent investigators.
+Anita Van Buren, played by S. Epatha Merkerson, was believable in the role.
+She seemed to have a handle on what it is actually like to supervise competent investigators.

-District Attorney: This one, for me, was a case of the first was the best, Steven Hill as Adam Schiff.
-None of the successors – Nora Lewin (Dianne Wiest), Arthur Branch (Fred Dalton Thompson) or Jack McCoy (Sam Waterston) – came close to the authenticity of Hill’s character.
+For me, this one was a case of the first was the best, Steven Hill as Adam Schiff.
+None of the successors – Nora Lewin (Dianne Wiest), Arthur Branch (Fred Dalton Thompson), or Jack McCoy (Sam Waterston) – came close to the authenticity of Hill’s character.

-Admittedly, Law & Order suffered from the same constraints as any TV ‘cop show’ but I think it did better than most as portraying the investigative/legal process.
+Law & Order suffered from the same constraints as any TV ‘cop show’.
+But I think it did better than most as portraying the investigative/legal process.

-Feel free to add your thoughts in comments.
+Feel free to add your thoughts in the comments section below.